 The Network Performance Monitor is a comprehensive monitoring system that will keep adjusting network maps and performance indicators in real times.
 It will also alert you when operational metrics move into warning conditions.
 As a full, live management system, this package doesn’t come cheap.
 It installs on the Windows Server environment and you can get it on a 30-day free trial.

 If you aren’t really in the market for a full network monitoring system and just want a tool that can map your network, then take a look at the SolarWinds Network Topology Mapper.
 This tool is cheaper than the Network Performance Monitor.
-It also runs on Windows Server and you can get a 14-day free trial of it.
+It also runs on Windows 10 and Windows Server and you can get a 14-day free trial of it.
 This tool will draw you a nice, straightforward map of your network, which you can export to Visio.

 The Network Topology Mapper gives you a choice of detection methods and it will extend to virtual environments and off-site resources.
 Each node in the map is an icon that leads to a details screen that shows the type of device and its current status.
 You can alter the style of network map representation and update node information to add in the names that you use yourself rather than the serial numbers of the devices.
 You can leave the Network Topology Mapper running to get it to update the network map automatically when you change the hardware on the system.